 - A competitive stipend with access to health insurance

-- Access to tuition-free course work, GRE preparation, and other formal instruction as part of an individualized development program
+- Access to tuition-free course work and other formal instruction as part of an individualized development program

 - A research mentor and a mentoring team to provide a supportive and proactive training experience